GoRaleigh: GoRaleigh Access

 GoRaleigh Access, formerly Accessible Raleigh Transportation (ART), is the City of Raleigh's transportation service for people with disabilities.
 GoRaleigh Access programs help ensure an outstanding quality of life for everyone in the City of Raleigh.
 GoRaleigh Access enables eligible persons to access public transportation.
 GoRaleigh Access trips are eligible for paratransit service only if the trip begins and ends within 3/4 miles of a GoRaleigh bus stop.

 GoTriangle

 GoTriangle (formerly Triangle Transit or the Triangle Transit Authority), is a regional transit service that connects Raleigh with neighboring cities, suburbs, Raleigh-Durham International Airport and Research Triangle Park.
 GoTriangle also organizes a vanpool program serving the Research Triangle metropolitan region.

 Wolfline

 The Wolfline operates nearly a dozen routes that serve the NCSU (North Carolina State University) community and surrounding areas in west Raleigh.
 In addition to serving NCSU students, faculty and staff, the Wolfline system is available for use by the general public.

 Pepsi Caniac Coach

-The Pepsi Caniac Coach are shuttles that provide transportation between Downtown Raleigh and North Hills restaurants to the PNC Arena on Carolina Hurricanes gamedays and other events at the arena.
+The Pepsi Caniac Coach were shuttles that provided transportation between Downtown Raleigh and North Hills restaurants to the PNC Arena on Carolina Hurricanes gamedays and other events at the arena.
 The two routes started in 2013 due to a lack of public transit to the arena.
 The service is free for diners who purchase Pepsi-branded beverages at participating restaurants.

-Long distance transit services

-The city of Raleigh is also served by Amtrak by train, Raleigh-Durham International Airport by air and Greyhound by bus.